-Our segmentations can also be easily incorporated into any offthe-shelf stereo software.
-In Figure 15, we show how the quality of the depth maps generated by semiglobal matching [Hirschmüller 2006] can be improved with the help of our 3D object segmentations.
+Our segmentations can also be easily incorporated into any off-the-shelf stereo software.
+In Figure 15, we show how the quality of the depth maps generated by semi-global matching [Hirschmüller 2006] can be improved with the help of our 3D object segmentations.
 The floating outliers are caused by wrong correspondence estimates around silhouettes, which can become substantial when merging depth maps from different viewing directions around the object.
-Our approach is able to produce results with fewer outliers while preserving all details in the objects.
+Our approach is able to produce results with fewer outliers, while preserving all details in the objects.

 We also compare our method to four additional, publicly available image-based reconstruction methods [Goesele et al. 2007; Zhang et al. 2009; Furukawa and Ponce 2010; Furukawa et al. 2010].
-All four methods are state of the art and known for producing excellentquality results.
-However, like most existing MVS approaches, these methods are designed to process smaller volumes of image data, typically from 50 to a few hundred images (according to personal communication with some of their authors).
+All four methods are state-of-the-art and known for producing excellent-quality results.
+However, like most existing MVS approaches, these methods are designed to process smaller volumes of image data, typically between 50 to a few hundreds of images (according to personal communication with some of their authors).
 Our comparison indicates that the amount of reconstructed object detail cannot be easily increased by simply raising the number of input images with existing techniques.